gnolang/blog/posts/2026-03-25_beta-mainnet/README.md

 ## Join the Beta Mainnet Experience

-There are many ways to contribute, whether you are a developer, a validator, or a network enthusiast, there’s a few ways to push the ecosystem forward.
+There are many ways to contribute, whether you are a developer, a validator, or a network enthusiast, there's a few ways to push the ecosystem forward.

 **Gnomies**